publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch115/schV/m__us_usc_t7_s9094.md

  __References in Text__

     This chapter, referred to in subsec. (a), was in the original “this title”, meaning title I of [Pub.
 L. 113–79][/us/pl/113/79], Feb.
 7, 2014, [128 Stat.
 649][/us/stat/128/649], which is classified principally to this chapter.
-For complete classification of this title to the Code, see Tables.
+For complete classification of title I to the Code, see Tables.

 ----------